An official website of the United States government

 192nd Wing Features

-• Airman 1st Class Jesse Lykins
+• Voices of the VaANG: Airman 1st Class Jesse Lykins

 “Music was my obsession from elementary school all the way to being a [music] teacher.
 But being in service to the country, to the state, and having wingmen, to me is literally the ultimate thing you can do to be a good person and to serve other people.
 When you’re a musician, a lot of it is all